 2. Data – from a teacher in an EBD school

-Pupil A – improved reading by 8 months in 6 months, spelling by 17 months
+Pupil A – improved reading by 8 months, spelling by 17 months

 Pupil B – improved reading by 12 months, spelling by 10 months in the same period